psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

 https://archive.org/details/cambriansuperst00howegoog/page/n64/mode/2up?q=corpse+

-Cambrian superstitions, comprising ghosts, omens, witchcraft, traditions, &amp;c : To which are added a concise view of the manners and customs of the principality, and some fugitive pieces by Howells, William
+Cambrian superstitions, comprising ghosts, omens, witchcraft, traditions, &amp;c: To which are added a concise view of the manners and customs of the principality, and some fugitive pieces by Howells, William

 Publication date 1831